National Disability Insurance Scheme

 You can use the NDIS am I eligible checklist to help work out if you can access the NDIS.

-If you're unsure about contacting the NDIA yourself, a local area coordinator may be able to help.
+If you're unsure about contacting the NDIA yourself, a local area coordination partner or early childhood partner may be able to help.

 Accessing the NDIS